ibm-cloud-docs/satellite/providers.md

 ```
 {: screen}

-### Public access to {{site.data.keyword.satelliteshort}} clusters and the {{site.data.keyword.openshiftshort}} console
+### Access to {{site.data.keyword.satelliteshort}} clusters and the {{site.data.keyword.openshiftshort}} web console
 {: #aws-reqs-console-access}

-When you assign AWS hosts to the {{site.data.keyword.satelliteshort}} location control plane or a {{site.data.keyword.satelliteshort}} cluster, the private IP addresses of your instances are automatically registered and added to your location's DNS record and the cluster's subdomain.
-This setup prevents users from accessing the cluster from a local machine or opening the {{site.data.keyword.openshiftshort}} web console.
+The private IP addresses of your instances are automatically registered and added to your location's DNS record and the cluster's subdomain.
+This setup prevents users that are not connected to your hosts' private network from accessing the cluster from a local machine or opening the {{site.data.keyword.openshiftshort}} web console.
+You must be connected to your hosts' private network, such as through VPN access, to [connect to your cluster and access the {{site.data.keyword.openshiftshort}} web console](/docs/openshift?topic=openshift-access_cluster#access_cluster_sat_se).
+Alternatively, if your hosts have public network connectivity, you can test access to your cluster by changing your cluster's and location's DNS records to [use your hosts' public IP addresses](/docs/openshift?topic=openshift-access_cluster#sat_public_access).

-To allow access to your cluster from your local machine, to run `kubectl` or `calicoctl` commands against your cluster, or to open the {{site.data.keyword.openshiftshort}} web console, you must update your cluster's subdomain and location's DNS record to use the public IP addresses of your host machines.
-Follow step 7 in [Creating {{site.data.keyword.openshiftshort}} clusters on {{site.data.keyword.satelliteshort}} from the CLI](/docs/openshift?topic=openshift-satellite-clusters#satcluster-create-cli) for more information.

-To update your location's DNS record only, follow step 8 in [Setting up the control plane from the CLI](/docs/satellite?topic=satellite-locations#control-plane-cli).

 <br />